Popular Liberal Action: History

+War

 The party was drawn into battle from its very beginnings (its first steps coincided with the beginning of the Combes ministry and its anticlerical combat policy), as religious matters were at the heart of its preoccupations.
 It defended the Church in the name of liberty and common law.
 Fiercely fought by the Action française, the movement declined from 1908, when it lost the support of Rome.
 Nevertheless, the ALP remained until 1914 the most important party on the right.

-All but forgotten during World War I because of the Union sacrée, it re-emerged in 1919, with only its administrators, but still exerting an important moral influence on the Catholic electors.
 In 1919, the Action libérale populaire joined the Bloc national.
 After that, it sought to regroup, most notably in 1923 and 1927, but to no avail.

 The Action libérale populaire played an important historical role by integrating into political life the Catholiques ralliés and by being the first political party, right of center, to organize itself under a "modern" scheme.
+A new attempt started in 1924 with the Popular Democratic Party.